 Participation in the National High School Musical Theater Awards/Jimmy Awards:

-If selected as an Ovation Award winner, the student must be available and willing to participate in the National High School Musical Theater Awards held in New York City beginning June 24–30, 2014. (tentative dates)
+If selected as an Ovation Award winner, the student must be available and willing to participate in the National High School Musical Theater Awards held in New York City beginning June 22–28, 2015. (tentative date range)

 The Ovation Awards and The National High School Musical Theatre Awards include one-on-one coaching, auditions and rehearsal for the Awards presentation.
 Finalists are selected by a panel of judges made up of Broadway & Industry professionals.